asasine/WordleSolver/.github/ISSUE_TEMPLATE/missing-word.md

 ---
 name: Missing word
-about: A word is missing from the dictionary
+about: A word is missing from the word list
 title: Missing word
-labels: bug, missing word
+labels: bug
 assignees: asasine

 ---